Intent, Implementation and Impact

 At Otterburn Primary School, we strive to ensure that all children become successful, fluent readers by the end of Key Stage One.
 We believe this is achievable through a combination of strong, high quality, discrete phonics teaching, combined with a whole language approach that promotes a ‘Reading for Pleasure’ culture.

-Children in EYFS and Year 1 have access to high quality, daily phonics sessions for thirty minutes.
+Children in EYFS and Year 1 have access to high quality, daily phonics sessions.
 Groups will be differentiated to ensure all children reach their full potential.
 Children practise recognising ‘Alien’ or pseudo words, in readiness for the Phonic Screening Check.

 High quality phonics is an important part of the word decoding skills required by children to develop higher level, whole language and comprehension skills.
 This approach is in alignment with our belief that; we first ‘learn to read’ and then ‘read to learn’.